arundelo/schemer/README.md

   continuations.
 - Allow `letcc` and `letrec` (and maybe `lambda`) to take multi-expression bodies.
+- Do a free variable analysis on lambda expressions?
+Right now when one is evaluated it captures all variables in scope (even unused ones) and even variables that would be in scope if they weren't shadowed.
 - Clean up code.
 - Various other FIXMEs (see source code).